 Export Data to AWS Storage Gateway-VTL

-Once you set up your AWS Storage Gateway-VTL, install and configure the Backup Export Tool on your master server and enable it in the Barracuda Backup user interface, use the steps in this article to manually export data from a Barracuda Backup appliance to your AWS Storage Gateway-VTL:
+Once you set up your AWS Storage Gateway-VTL, install and configure the Backup Export Tool on your primary server and enable it in the Barracuda Backup user interface, use the steps in this article to manually export data from a Barracuda Backup appliance to your AWS Storage Gateway-VTL:

 - Open the Backup Export Tool.